 Along the way, you will pass by fish farms, Khmer temples, farms and villages.
 It really is such a scenic border crossing and was one of our most relaxed border crossings ever.

-More articles on adventures with Victoria Voyages to inspire you to visit Vietnam:
+More articles on adventures to inspire you to visit Vietnam:

 Frequently Asked Questions on the Mekong Delta